 Right as the pandemic was starting, I was finally making progress in getting connected with the local Rotary clubs and engaging with that community.
 Many of the meetings have moved online, and I am trying to attend those as best as possible.
 That has been great to meet new people, even if I can’t see them face to face, but it is a little too passive.

 I thirsted for a way to contribute to the community that is a little more hands-on and found the perfect opportunity from some of my old colleagues in Austin.

 The ex-CEO of Mutual Mobile spun up a new community-led opensource project to work on a contact tracing app to help people understand what the COVID-19 situation is around them so that they can best keep themselves safe.

 I joined the initiative as the 54th person, and by the end of the first week, we had over 300 active contributors.
 One month later, we’ve merged with several other similar projects, receiving consultation from MIT, the WHO, and the CDC, and have grown the team to over 700 people.

 The result is TraceToZero.
 We are actively beta testing in New York City with 500 users.
 The app will be available in the iOS and Android app stores in early May.

 Who knows how long this “new normal” will stay with us.
 As some countries and states are looking to relax restrictions, experts warn of a second wave of infections.
-Berlin just started allowing stores under 800 sq meters to open and so my neighborhood, full of boutiques, is full of life again and feels like nothing ever happened.
+Berlin just started allowing stores under 800 sq meters to open, and so my neighborhood, full of boutiques, is full of life again and feels like nothing ever happened.

-One thing is for certain: as eager as we all are for life to return to normal, no one around here is in a hurry to go rub up against strangers on the train or to sit in a closed conference room with a dozen people.
+One thing is for sure: as eager as we all are for life to return to normal, no one around here is in a hurry to go rub up against strangers on the train or to sit in a closed conference room with a dozen people.

 The future is bright, if unknown.
 You stay safe.